Find Grad Schools

 14 Yearly Graduations

-The 8th most popular school in the country for communications technologies and support majors who are seeking their master's degree is Southern California Institute of Architecture.
+The 8th most popular school in the country for communications technologies & support majors who are seeking their master's degree is Southern California Institute of Architecture.
 Each year, around 400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $47,816 per year, while in-state graduate students, on average, pay $47,816 per year.
-During the 2020-2021 academic year, 14 people received their master's degree in communications technologies and support from SCI-Arc.
-Of these students, 50% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $49,490 per year, while in-state graduate students, on average, pay $49,490 per year.
+During the most recent year for which we have data, 14 people received their master's degree in communications technologies & support from SCI-Arc.
+Around 27% of these students were from an underrepresented racial-ethnic group, and 36% were women.

 #8